Sleep is important to your overall health

 Icon of eyelid

-Excessive daytime sleepiness (EDS), or the persistent feeling of drowsiness during the day, is typically the first symptom of narcolepsy people notice.
+EDS, or the persistent feeling of drowsiness during the day, is typically the first symptom of narcolepsy people notice.

 Icon of person hunched over, weak